IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
         <td colspan="3">
-          • Introduces the **“OpenUnlearning” framework**, designed to advance research on **unlearning in large language models (LLMs)**.<br>
+          • Introduces the “OpenUnlearning” framework, designed to advance research on unlearning in large language models (LLMs).<br>
-          • **OpenUnlearning** integrates a wide range of unlearning algorithms and evaluation methods, streamlining the research workflow for studying forgetting.<br>
+          • OpenUnlearning integrates a wide range of unlearning algorithms and evaluation methods, streamlining the research workflow for studying forgetting.<br>
-          • Through **targeted and task-specific evaluations**, OpenUnlearning ensures the **credibility and robustness** of unlearning assessment standards.
+          • Through targeted and task-specific evaluations, OpenUnlearning ensures the credibility and robustness of unlearning assessment standards.
         </td>
     </tr>
     <tr>